 hello, my name is Richard Dang.

-I’m currently researching for a documentary on Cambodian food in Canada, which will develop into an archive on Cambodian food in Canada.
+I’m currently researching for a TV series on Cambodian food in Canada, which will develop into an archive on Cambodian food in Canada.
 As a filmmaker and an anthropology major, I’ve always been interested in stories and cultures.
 My journey documenting stories of Cambodian stories started when I became involved with the Hearts of Freedom project.
 This project collected personal histories of Southeast Asian refugees from Vietnam, Laos, and Cambodia who arrived in Canada between 1975 and 1989.
 From this experience, I wanted go beyond the dark history of Cambodians in Canada, into the rich world of food.

 Growing up, I often went to Vietnamese and Chinese restaurants, yet I had never been to, or heard of, a Cambodian restaurant.
 Recently, when I spoke with friends and family about this, everyone had their own ideas about why Cambodian restaurants don’t exist, and after many years of questions, I was fortunate to receive support from the Canada Council for the Arts and the Cambodian Association of Ottawa-Valley to explore this question.
 This is “Where the Cambodian Restaurants at?” project began, a dedication to researching the stories of Cambodian cuisine across Canada.